1Password Families keeps you and your loved ones secure online. It remembers your family’s most important information, so you don’t have to.

 Invite your family

 After you sign up, it’s time to invite the rest of your family.
-Each family member you invite will create their own Master Password to sign in to 1Password and receive their own Secret Key and Emergency Kit.
+Each family member you invite will create their own account password to sign in to 1Password and receive their own Secret Key and Emergency Kit.

 When you get the email notification that says they’ve signed up, click the link to confirm their account.